 So, you have to take out time to figure out the end goal you want to achieve with your website.
 And you must be very clear from the beginning while doing this.

 If you’re building a website to showcase your business, communicate that clearly to your developer.
-If you’re creating the website for any other purpose also communicate to your web developer or designer as the case may be.
+If you’re creating the website for any other purpose also, be sure to mention that to your website designer.

 Not only will doing this help you to get the right professional advice or set up the right infrastructure, identifying and communicating your goals clearly will make it easier for your developer to set up a structure that will prepare your website to achieve your expected outcomes.